• Update: Protect yourself from scammers: A+FCU will not text/call asking for your online banking credentials. Read Full Alert

 Personal Finance Topics All High School Students Should Know

-Apr 22, 2021 Family & Finances
+Apr 09, 2024 Family & Finances

 four young adults in front of a graffiti wall, they are laughing and smiling.

-Buying Your First Car
+Buying A First Car

 Responsible Credit Management

-Saving for College Expenses
+Saving For College Expenses

 It’s never too early to learn about the stock market.
-Explain the nuts and bolts of investing, and have them start tracking companies of personal interest to them.
+Explain the nuts and bolts of investing and have them start tracking companies of personal interest to them.
 Raise the stakes by making hypothetical or even real (if you’re comfortable with it) investments.
 They might not become financial advisors when they get older, but understanding money on a more advanced level can strengthen their fundamental skills now.

 By sharing financial basics with your kids and framing them in terms that are relevant to them, you can set them up for a positive financial future.